Equity is the Foundation of Global Health

 Adulthood

-Ageing is not simply biological, it is shaped by opportunity, environment, and structural conditions across the lifespan.
-Later‑life health reflects decades of accumulated experiences including:
+Ageing is not only biological, but shaped by opportunity, environment, and structural conditions across the lifespan.
+Later life health reflects decades of accumulated experiences including:

 Lifelong nutrition patterns influencing risk of dementia, frailty, and chronic disease